From Old English spere "spear"

 Habitational name for a person who lived in a place called Street, for example in Somerset.
 It is derived from Old English stræt

 meaning "Roman road"

 , from Latin strata

 Occupational name for the owner of an inn, derived from Old High German stuba "room"

 in German, originally a nickname for a volatile person.

 .
 A famous bearer was the American children's author Dr. Seuss (1904-1991), who was born Theodor Seuss Geisel.

-From a nickname meaning "sultan, ruler" in Arabic.
+From a nickname meaning "sultan, ruler"

 Occupational name for a summoner, an official who was responsible for ensuring the appearance of witnesses in court, from Middle English sumner

 .
 A famous bearer of the surname was Sun Tzu, the 6th-century BC author of The Art of War